acm-97/musala-gateways-client/README.md

 # Gateways Management Client

-You can see the [client repo here](https://github.com/acm-97/musala-gateways-core)
+You can see the [core repo here](https://github.com/acm-97/musala-gateways-core)

 ## Description of the task